Insurance FAQs

 There are several differences between Landlord and Homeowners Insurance, the main difference being that Landlord Insurance provides protection for an investment property you are renting out and not living in, whilst Homeowners Insurance is for your primary residence – the place you live in and call home.

-Homeowners Insurance covers the home and contents of the house you permanently live in (commonly called a “dwelling”), the things (contents) in your house, and your liability related to the property.
+Homeowners Insurance covers the home and/or contents of the house you permanently live in (commonly called a “dwelling”), the things (contents) in your house, and your liability related to the property.
 It does not cover the risks that come with having a tenant living at your property, such as tenant damage and rent default, making insurance for landlords relevant to cover any property that you permanently rent out.

 I already have Honey Homeowners Insurance, do I need Landlord Insurance too?

-Firstly, it’s great that you have made Honey Insurance the cover for your primary residence – the place you live in and call home.
+Firstly, it’s great that you have chosen Honey Insurance to cover your primary residence – the place you live in and call home.
 Landlord Insurance should not be used to cover your primary residence, however if you have an investment property Honey Landlord Insurance could be for you.
 Landlord Insurance can protect your investment property from the risks that come with having a tenant living at your property.
 Additionally, if you’ve borrowed money to buy your investment property, your financial institution may require you to take out insurance on the property.

 Do I need content insurance as a landlord?